-During 2020/21, WWL participated in 22 National Clinical Audits and 4 National Confidential Enquiries covering relevant health services that WWL is eligible to participate in.
-In addition, WWL participated in a further 13 National Audits (Non-NCAPOP) recommended by HQIP.
+During 2021/2022, WWL participated in 46 National Clinical Audits and 7 National Confidential Enquiries covering relevant health services that WWL is eligible to participate in.

-The National Clinical Audits and National Confidential Enquiries that WWL participated in and for which data collection was completed during 2020/21 is listed in Appendix A alongside the number of cases submitted to each audit or enquiry as a percentage of the number of registered cases required by the terms of the audit or enquiry.
+The National Clinical Audits and National Confidential Enquiries that WWL participated in and for which data collection was completed during 2021/22 is listed in Appendix 1.

-The reports of National Clinical Audits were reviewed by the provider in 2020/21 and WWL intends to take the following actions to improve the quality of healthcare provided.
+The reports of National Clinical Audits were reviewed by the provider in 2021/22 and WWL intends to take the following actions to improve the quality of healthcare provided.
 Other national reports will be presented once published.